fastapi/fastapi/docs/tutorial/query-params.md

 If you don't want to add a specific value but just make it optional, set the default as `None`.

-But when you want to make a query parameter required, you can just do not declare any default value:
+But when you want to make a query parameter required, you can just not declare any default value:

 ```Python hl_lines="6 7"
 {!./src/query_params/tutorial005.py!}